Lymphedema: Classification

 The International Society of Lymphology (ISL) Staging System is based solely on subjective symptoms, making it prone to substantial observer bias.
-Imaging modalities have been suggested as useful adjuncts to the ISL staging to clarify the diagnosis.
-The lymphedema expert Dr. Ming-Huei Cheng developed a Cheng's Lymphedema Grading tool to assess the severity of extremity lymphedema based on objective limb measurements and providing appropriate options for management.
+Imaging modalities have been suggested as useful adjuncts to the ISL staging to clarify the diagnosis, such as Cheng's Lymphedema Grading tool, which assesses the severity of extremity lymphedema based on objective limb measurements and provides appropriate options for management.